openlibhums/janeway/docs/source/dev/installation.rst

 Installation Guide
 ==================
 There are a number of ways to get Janeway up and running.
 For development we recommend you use Docker with Postgres as the DB_VENDOR.
-A Lando configuration is also included.

 Running Janeway with Docker and docker compose
 ----------------------------------------------